 Physical therapy can also improve your strength, balance, and coordination, while changes to your diet ensure you’re providing your body what it needs to remain strong and functioning optimally.

-Schedule a consultation to learn more about treatment options for neuropathy by calling the office nearest you, or you can book an appointment online.
+Schedule a consultation to learn more about treatment options for neuropathy by calling our office today.